Digit Murphy: UWLX

 In 2015, Murphy and Kirby founded the United Women's Lacrosse League (UWLX) under the ownership of United Women's Sports, the first professional women's lacrosse league in the United States.
 The league saw year over year growth in the first two seasons, 2016 and 2017, and was able to offer stipends to players in the second season.
 When Murphy accepted the head coaching position with Kunlun Red Star WIH for the 2017–18 CWHL season, operation of the UWLX was transferred entirely to 3d Lacrosse.
 After the third UWLX season in 2018, the league appeared to cease operations and no additional seasons have been organized.
-Though no official statement was ever released by the league, it has been speculated that the league may have been caused in part by the splitting of the market due to the establishment of the Women's Professional Lacrosse League (WPLL) in 2017.
+Though no official statement was ever released by the league, it has been speculated that the league ending may have been caused in part by the splitting of the market due to the establishment of the Women's Professional Lacrosse League (WPLL) in 2017.

 Other

-During the 1998 Nagano Winter Games, Murphy worked as a broadcaster, becoming the first American female color analyst for a women's ice hockey game broadcast on television.
+During the 1998 Nagano Winter Games, Murphy worked as a broadcaster, becoming the first American female color analyst for a women's hockey game broadcast on television.

-In 2001, Murphy was the co-founder of the RI IXpress Select Tier 1 Program, the first elite level girls' ice hockey program in the state of Rhode Island.
+In 2001, Murphy was the co-founder of the RI IXpress Select Tier 1 Program, the first elite level girls' hockey program in the state of Rhode Island.